kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 ```

 Once GCPAccessKeyRequest is approved, the KubeVault operator will issue credentials from Vault and create a secret containing the credential.
-It will also create an RBAC role and rolebinding so that `spec.subjects` can access secret.
+It will also create a role and rolebinding so that `spec.subjects` can access secret.
 You can view the information in the `status` field.

 ```console
 $ kubectl get gcpaccesskeyrequest gcp-cred-req -n demo -o json | jq '.status'